Consultation on draft Revised Habitat Mitigation Scheme

 Evidence gathered as part of the Local Plan review concluded that all new residential development and visitor accommodation throughout the National Park will need mitigation for their recreational impacts on these internationally designated sites.
 Further background information about the recreational impacts from new development on the internationally designated nature conservation sites of the New Forest can be found here.

-We are consulting on revising our Habitat Mitigation Scheme Supplementary Planning Document (SPD) to provide an appropriate package of measures to mitigate these impacts.
+In early 2020 we consulted on our revised draft Habitat Mitigation Scheme Supplementary Planning Document (SPD), which sets out a package of measures to mitigate these impacts.

 This draft SPD provides: